ProjectIgnis/LORE/README.md

 "Iblee" created monsters via the "Mekk-Knight" cores, which each inherited the unique abilities of the "Mekk-Knights".
 Rushing to the side of "Auram", who was in bitter combat, "Ningirsu" kills "Mermaid" in one desperate blow.
-To allow "Auram" to give chase to "Iblee", "Ningirsu" distracts the remaining six "Knightmares", thus opening up a way forward.
+To allow "Auram" to give chase to "Iblee", "Ningirsu" distracts the remaining "Knightmares", thus opening up a way forward.

 **Knightmare Mermaid**